RagnarB83/ash-documentation/docs/_build/html/_sources/setup.rst.txt

 Setup
 ======================================

-ASH is 98% Python with 1 % Julia and 1% Fortran.
+ASH is 99% Python with 1 % Julia.
 A Python3 distribution (version >3.6 or higher) is required and as packages will have to be installed you need to be able to install Python packages via pip.
-We recommend Anaconda (https://www.anaconda.com/distribution/) for a good scientific Python distribution.
+We recommend Anaconda or miniconda (https://www.anaconda.com/distribution/) for a good scientific Python distribution.
 Anaconda comes with Python3, Numpy, SciPy, Matplotlib.

-Dependencies:
+For treatment of large systems via QM/MM, a Julia installation is strongly recommended (as the Python routines will be too slow).

+Strict dependencies:

 * `Python version 3.6 <https://www.python.org>`_ >=
 * `Numpy <https://numpy.org>`_ library.
 * `Scipy <https://www.scipy.org>`_ library.

+Strongly recommended:

+* `geomeTRIC <https://github.com/leeping/geomeTRIC>`_ (Python package via pip).
-* `Julia 1.X <https://julialang.org/downloads>`_ installation.
-PyCall library also required.
+* `Julia 1.X <https://julialang.org/downloads>`_ installation for fast routines for large system treatment.
 * `PyJulia <https://pyjulia.readthedocs.io/en/latest/>`_ installation (Python package via pip).
-* `geomeTRIC <https://github.com/leeping/geomeTRIC>`_ (Python package via pip).

 ###############################